sckott/scott/vita.md

 Extramural service and community outreach
 -------
++ 2017-2018	Started and co-organized the first two years of CascadiaRConf, a regional R conference serving the Pacific Northwest
++ 2015-2019	Organized the Portland R User Group in Portland, OR
 + 2010  Organized the Rice University-University of Houston Joint Graduate Student Conference
 + 2008-2009	Board Member, Rice University Bicycle Safety Committee, Graduate Student Representative to prepare a bicycle safety policy for Rice University
 + 2007-2010 Treasurer/Secretary, Ecology & Evolutionary Biology Graduate Student Association, Rice University.
 + 2004-2005   Board Member, Friends of Bidwell Park Board of Directors, Chico, California.
 Advocacy for sound environmental stewardship of parks.